AdvanceTechMedia/AdvanceTechPodcast/content/support.md

 aliases = "/support"
 +++

 Like our work?
-You can sponsor us by sending us bitcoin here:
+You can sponsor the **Advance Tech Podcast** by sending us bitcoin here:

 ![img](/img/sponsors/wallet.png)